 The standard mileage rate changes each year, so check the rate for the current tax year.
 Run the numbers both ways (standard vs actual mileage) to see which is best for your business.
 Keep in mind that there are some restrictions; for example, you can't use the standard mileage rate if you depreciated the cost of your vehicle in previous years.

-If you have purchased insurance for your business, for your business equipment, or health insurance for yourself and employees, you can deduct premium costs.
+If you have purchased insurance for your business, for your business equipment, or group health insurance for yourself and employees, you can deduct premium costs.
 Other types of insurance premiums you can deduct include:

 Interest on Business Debts